-- 1. Be an Active Member of the ASRC, as specified by the ASRC Bylaws; - 2.
-Have met all the requirements as a CQ member; - 3.
-Participate satisfactorily in four ASRC or Group training sessions, including sessions on Personal Wilderness Survival and basic ground search theory, as judged by the Group Training Officer; - 4.
-Meet the technical standards listed below, as judged by the Group Training Officer; - 5.
-Successfully pass a standard ASRC FTM written test and complete the standard ASRC FTM skills evaluation checklist, as verified by the Group Training Officer; - 6.
-Be proposed for membership by the Group Training Officer at a group business meeting and receive a simple majority of the vote. - Have successfully completed the following FEMA Courses: a.
-IS-200, ICS for Single Resources and Initial Action Incidents - 8.
+- 1. Meet the ASRC Call-Out Qualified (CQ) requirements; - 2.
+Participate satisfactorily in four ASRC or Group training sessions, including sessions on Personal Wilderness Survival and basic ground search theory, as judged by the Group Training Officer; - 3.
+Meet the technical standards listed below, as judged by the Group Training Officer; - 4.
 Have successfully completed the following courses: - a.
-IS 5 an Introduction to Hazardous Materials, NFPA 472 HazMat Awareness and/or OSHA 1910.120(Q)(6)(i), HazMat Awareness Training or equivalent - b.
-Department of Interior B-3 Combination Helicopter/Airplane Safety or equivalent - c.
-Bloodborne Pathogens Awareness or equivalent (All medical providers at the First Responder level or higher are considered to have the equivalent training for this requirement). - 9.
-Hold a current American National Red Cross Standard First Aid card or equivalent, or higher certification. - 10.
-Hold a current AHA CPR for Health Care Provider certification, or equivalent.
+IS-200, ICS for Single Resources and Initial Action Incidents - b.
+IS 5 an Introduction to Hazardous Materials, NFPA 472 HazMat Awareness and/or OSHA 1910.120(Q)(6)(i), HazMat Awareness Training or equivalent - c.
+Interagency Aviation Training (Department of Interior/Forest Service) A-100 Basic Aviation Safety or equivalent - d.
+Bloodborne Pathogens Awareness or equivalent (All medical providers at the First Responder level or higher are considered to have the equivalent training for this requirement). - 5.
+Hold a current First Aid certification, as outlined in the ASRC medical guidelines. - 6.
+Hold a current CPR certification, as outlined in the ASRC medical guidelines. - 7.
+Submit a completed FTM PTB to the Group Training Officer. - 8.
+Successfully pass written and practical examinations administered by ASRC Examiner(s).
+Please reference the ASRC Credentialing Policy Manual for additional detail.